 “Our facility has voluntarily gone through a vigorous review process to ensure that we meet nationally accepted standards of care,” said Mario Sergi, Jr., R.T.
 (R)(T), administrative director of Radiation Oncology, Radiology and Oncology Data Services at Inspira.
 “Here at Inspira, we work to ensure our staff is well qualified through education and certification to administer to our patients’ radiation therapy treatments using the most appropriate equipment.
 We are proud to be recognized by the ACR for meeting and exceeding quality assurance and safety guidelines.

-ACR accreditation is awarded only to facilities meeting specific Practice Guidelines and Technical Standards developed by ACR after a peer-review evaluation by board-certified radiation oncologists and medical physicists who are experts in the field.
+ACR accreditation is awarded only to facilities meeting specific Practice Guidelines and Technical Standards developed by ACR after a peer-review evaluation by board-certified radiation oncologists and medical physicists who are experienced in their fields.
 Patient care and treatment, patient safety, personnel qualifications, adequacy of facility equipment, quality control procedures, and quality assurance programs are assessed.
 The findings are reported to the ACR Committee on Radiation Oncology Accreditation, which subsequently provides the practice with a comprehensive report they can use for continuous practice improvement.

 About the American College of Radiology